State budget veto, Medicaid expansion bill remains in stalemate

 Republicans need at least seven Democratic House members and at least one Democratic senator to vote for a veto override.
 That means most House Democrats have to be present for any potential vote.

-As the two sides remain entrenched in their stances, analysts say it could take more weeks, if not months, for a compromise to be reached.
+As the two sides remain entrenched, analysts say it could take more weeks, if not months, for a compromise to be reached.

 For example, House speaker Tim Moore, R-Cleveland, was reported by The Daily Reflector of Greenville as saying on Aug.
 1 that he is willing to wait until October to secure Democratic votes for the override.